 Gonorrhea is one of the most widely spread sexually-transmitted diseases in the world today.
-It is caused by the bacterium known as neisseria gonorrhoeae.
+It is caused by the bacterium known as Neisseria gonorrhoeae.
 It ranks number two in the most common STDs list in the United States, after Chlamydia.

-Sometimes referred to as clap, gonorrhea is considered a serious threat by the Center for Disease Control and Prevention in the US.
+Sometimes referred to as the clap, gonorrhea is considered a serious threat by the Center for Disease Control and Prevention in the US.
 Gonorrhea has affected more than 700,000 people in the United States alone.
 Imagine how big that number will be if you factor in all the other gonorrhea cases in the world.

 How is gonorrhea transmitted?